smartzhao/X5Bridge/README.md

 # X5Bridge
 # X5Bridge [![](https://jitpack.io/v/zorozhao/X5Bridge.svg)](https://jitpack.io/#zorozhao/X5Bridge)
-The library of the bridge between Android native and react native
+The library of the bridge between Android native and JavaScript

 ## Other communication interactions
 Google native has a set of communication, in fact, it can also complete callback interaction, mainly through interface annotation.
 But JavaScript needs to define the global method